unrealists/hasura-versioned-data-tutorial/readme.md

 - Let's you recover data even if you delete it
 - Offers a direct GraphQL API with impressive (IMHO, best in class) query capabilities
 - Is real-time
-- Works only with Hasura and SQL (plus, of course, docker duh).
+- Implemented only with Hasura and Postgres (plus, of course, docker duh).

 You can jump to, [A glimpse into my joy](#a-glimpse-into-my-joy) section if you are not into the story.
 No hard feelings, all good.